MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/communicate-btwn-web-native.md

 This scenario shows how to run JavaScript on the web side.
 In this approach, the host app specifies the JavaScript code to run, and passes the code to the web through `ExecuteScriptAsync`.
 The `ExecuteScriptAsync` function returns the JavaScript result back to the `ExecuteScript` caller.

-For more information navigate to: [Use JavaScript in WebView2 apps](javascript.md).
+For more information, see [Use JavaScript in WebView2 apps](javascript.md).

 <!-- ====================================================================== -->